Finally, Everything You Need to Know to Get Your Kids to Sleep at Night

 If Your Child Is a Rooster

 Is he up and crowing at dawn’s early light?
-“Like adults, some kids are just morning people,” says Dennis Rosen, M.D., the associate medical director of the Center for Pediatric Sleep Disorders at Boston Children’s Hospital and the author of Successful Sleep Strategies for Kids ($6, amazon.com).
+“Like adults, some kids are just morning people,” says Dennis Rosen, M.D., the associate medical director of the Center for Pediatric Sleep Disorders at Boston Children’s Hospital and the author of Successful Sleep Strategies for Kids ($6, barnesandnoble.com).
 Also, says Rosen, your child “may very well have gotten enough rest.”
 If tuck-in is, for instance, at 7 p.m., he’ll clock 11 hours of Z’s by 6 a.m.—and for many kids ages 5 and up, that’s plenty.
 (For an age-by-age guide, see Sleeping Like a Baby.)
 If he’s alert during the day, try shifting his bedtime to later in the evening.
 If he’s cranky by 10 a.m., he may have gotten a rude awakening from outside racket (drown out traffic with a white-noise machine), a wet diaper (nix pre-bedtime drinks), sunlight (try blackout shades), or possibly hunger (serve a small carbohydrate-rich snack, like fruit or whole-grain crackers, 30 minutes before bed).
-If that doesn’t do it, says Rosen, “it’s OK to say, ‘You don’t have to sleep, but you do have to stay in bed.’ ” Place safe toys nearby, and try out the Onaroo OK to Wake! clock ($30, americaninnovative.com), which glows green when he’s allowed to fly the coop.
+If that doesn’t do it, says Rosen, “it’s OK to say, ‘You don’t have to sleep, but you do have to stay in bed.’ ” Place safe toys nearby, and try out the OK to Wake!
+Alarm Clock and Night-Light ($30, target.com), which glows green when he’s allowed to fly the coop.

 If Your Child Is a Nap Protester